 There’s no doubt that organic social media remains one of the most powerful tools in the arsenal of a financial advisor.
+But what about paid digital marketing advisors?
 While Facebook’s organic reach continues to decline as its algorithm continues to evolve, there are still strategies in place that can help financial advisors boost their brand profile, but is Facebook the right platform for you?

 Facebook has its place!
 The cost to reach your target audience and other buying objectives like cost per click, cost per engagement, and even cost per lead are significantly lower than other platforms (like LinkedIn).